javers/javers.github.io/_posts/2017-12-23-javers-vs-envers-comparision.md

 To make the case harder (and more realistic), we update Employees independently.
-What we want from JaVers and Envers is recalling that specific point in time when all the guys had the same sallary &mdash; $6000.
+What we want from JaVers and Envers is recalling that specific point in time when all the guys had the same salary &mdash; $6000.

 ```groovy